+Understand

-Understand the type of group you are facilitating.
-Consider structure, time frame, and content.
+the type of group

-Establish guidelines

-and incorporating input from

-group members empowers

-the participants to uphold the

-guidelines.
-Guidelines should

-include common values such as

-mutual respect for one another,

-acceptance of feelings and

-emotions, a commitment to
+you are facilitating.

+Consider structure,

-non-violence, and
+time frame, and

-informed consent.
+content.

+Establish guidelines by incorporating input from the group members, which empowers them to uphold the guidelines.
+Guidelines should include common values such as mutual respect for one another, acceptance of feelings and emotions, a commitment to non-violence, and informed consent.
-Provide a plan

-for group members that
+Provide a plan for group members that includes self-regulation if someone becomes overwhelmed.
+Practice grounding techniques and calm breathing.

-includes self-regulation

-if someone becomes

-overwhelmed.
-Practice

-grounding techniques

-and calm

-breathing.